willsinn/backend_auth_boilerplate/README.md

 rails db:drop
 rails db:create && rails db:migrate && rails db:seed && rails server

+## Heroku-friendly Rails app configuration using ENV and a single YAML file

+*MAKE SURE TO GO TO HIDDEN -application.yml- FILE AND CHANGE REQS*

 **This is a sample application and walks through _one_ possible auth implementation.
 It does not cover everything there is to know about auth and is intended as an introduction.
 Please do not blindly copy/paste the code here.
 Use this as a guide for setting up auth in a React/Redux application using JSON Web Tokens.**

 - Second disclaimer: there are tradeoffs to every auth implementation.
 To secure our application further, we should set our tokens to expire and make sure our app is being served over [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
 Furthermore, there are some [tradeoffs to storing JWTs in browser `localStorage`](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage).
 [This StackOverflow post has a concise summary of the benefits/tradeoffs about where/how to store tokens client-side](https://stackoverflow.com/questions/35291573/csrf-protection-with-json-web-tokens/35347022#35347022).